Brooklyn Boulders: History

 Brooklyn Boulders was founded in 2009 and is currently operated by Lance Pinn, President and Co-Founder, and Jeremy Balboni, Chief Executive Officer.
 Construction began in March 2009 and on September 9, 2009, the first Brooklyn Boulders location opened in the old Daily News garage on Third Avenue in Gowanus.
 BKB Gowanus is a 18,000-square-foot (1,700 m2) climbing facility—the first of its kind in New York City.

 On July 31, 2013, Brooklyn Boulders opened their second location, Brooklyn Boulders Somerville, "a 40,000-square-foot climbing facility; a hybrid climbing and fitness facility collaborative workspace in Somerville, Massachusetts."
 Soon after, Brooklyn Boulders opened its first location in the Midwest.
 They opened Brooklyn Boulders Chicago on December 13, 2014, located in Chicago's West Loop.
 Brooklyn Boulders Chicago features "a 1,000-square-foot Active Collaborative Workspace", with standing desks, exercise-ball sitting desks, and above-desk pull-up bars."
-A year later, Brooklyn Boulders opened its fourth facility in Long Island City, known as BKB Queensbridge, with a Grand Opening celebration held on December 10, 2015.
-It takes up the first floor, basement and sub-basement of a 17 story high rise residential tower and was one of the first of its kind.
-Bloomberg Business featured Brooklyn Boulders in September 2015, declaring that "Brooklyn Boulders is tapping climbing's popularity in the tech world to become a co-working haven for (very ripped) entrepreneurs."